roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Wh...what's going on?"
 Trisha asked nervously.
 Britney's always like this...she loves surprises!
 And the worst part is I have absolutely no idea what she's planning.

  "Just want to make sure we're alone," Britney replied, grinning.
 The head cheerleader turned to face the mirror above the sinks, and Trisha followed her lead, turning to stare at the two high school girls in the glass.
 Even though she had been friends with Britney for almost a year, Trisha was always amazed at the contrast between them.
 Her reflection in the mirror was a short, petite brunette, looking young even for a teenager in high school, her wavy brown hair dangling down her slim shoulders and framing her pouty face and big brown eyes.
 Trisha's slender frame went perfectly with her dress, looking even more tight and perky than usual.
 The dainty cheerleader was such a contrast to Britney; tall and statuesque, her long, slim legs stretched out from under her ruby-red dress, and her impressive chest burst out from her model-measurement frame.
 Now, the head cheerleader brushed a strand of curly blonde hair away from her face, and turned to grin down at Trisha.
-Report_Story #2